 The EIVA ScanFish remotely operated towed vehicle (ROTV) is designed to function as platform for subsea sensors.
 It comes standard with a maximum sensor payload of 50 kg.
-Consequently, somewhat of a design upgrade was needed when the marine geophysical-geotechnical service delivery specialist PanGeo Subsea contacted us to discuss the possibility of using the ScanFish together with their Sub-Bottom Imager (SBI) unit, which weighs 300 kg.
+Consequently, somewhat of a design upgrade was needed when the marine geophysical-geotechnical service delivery specialist PanGeo Subsea (now known as Kraken Robotics) contacted us to discuss the possibility of using the ScanFish together with their Sub-Bottom Imager (SBI) unit, which weighs 300 kg.

 The XL version of the ScanFish ROTV was officially introduced at the EIVA Days Denmark 2017 in September